Vexed by VEX tools: Consistency evaluation of container vulnerability scanners: Analysis and Results

-Despite the discouraging results so far, we can also approach the consistency from the opposite angle and investigate if there are common results that most tools agree on.
-For this analysis, we use the Tversky index\cite{tversky_index}, which generalizes the Jaccard index to multiple sets:
+Next, we approach consistency from the opposite angle and investigate if there are common results that most tools agree on.
+For this analysis, we use the Tversky index~\cite{tversky_index}, which generalizes the Jaccard index to multiple sets: